c-biancone/cjbRISC/README.md

 ### Acknowledgements

-Special thanks to <a href="https://www.rit.edu/directory/dxpeee-dorin-patru">Dorin Patru</a> as my Digital Systems II professor for instructing me on this lab activity, which I will continue to extend.
+Special thanks to <a href="https://www.rit.edu/directory/dxpeee-dorin-patru">Dr. Dorin Patru</a> as my Digital Systems II professor for instructing me on this lab activity, and <a href="https://www.rit.edu/directory/cxbppr-christopher-bondy">Dr. Chris Bondy</a> for giving me the opportunity to work on the assembler.

 <!-- MARKDOWN LINKS & IMAGES -->